As previously seen on Wit & Delight

 Editor’s Note: Deep down (or right up top at the surface), we’re all creative beings.
 But sometimes our creativity can get stifled by busy schedules and brains that are filled to the brim with Other Very Important Things and by a whole lot of doubt, too.
 As we head into the new year, fresh off holiday breaks of varying lengths, it’s as good a time as any to allow ourselves to delve into the messy, creative work we all occasionally need in our lives.

 Today we’re sharing a post contributor Becky Lang penned in 2018.
 In it, she details how we can get out of our own way and create the heck out of the year ahead.
-Here’s to bringing new ideas to life in 2020.
+Here’s to bringing new ideas to life this year.

 I have a sneaking suspicion that your creativity is undervalued.
 Here’s a friendly reminder that the world needs it, desperately.
 Whether you’re seeking to write the next Mean Girls or cross-stitch an Etsy-optimized Pokemon hankie, your talent can bring happiness, inspiration, and maybe even enlightenment to others.
 So kick this year off by valuing your creativity, and then maybe even exploiting it for cold hard cash, if not mad Instagram followers.
 It’s your right!
 Here are some tips for making that happen.